-Programmable Logic Controllers focus on Allen-Bradley PLC5, Allen-Bradley SLC500 series, GE Fanuc 90-30, as well as various small fixed I/O type PLCs.
-The software covered is the RsLogix500, RsLogix5, RsView and RsLinx.
-Programming concepts range from basic programming to the use of analog controllers.
+Programmable logic controllers focus on Allen-Bradley PLC5, Allen-Bradley SLC500 series, as well as various small fixed I/O type PLCs.
+The software covered is the RsLogix500, RsLogix5 and RsLinx.
+Programming concepts range from basic programming to the use of analog.
 PLC installation, wiring and troubleshooting are also covered in this course.